Climate Change and Problems with Plastic

 Problem of Marine Plastic Waste

-The problem of marine plastic pollution owes to plastic waste that has escaped the process for recycling resources.
-Stopping waste from flowing into rivers and the sea is of utmost importance.
-Given that waste management and collection requires the development of social infrastructure—an issue much too big for companies to address single-handedly—we aim to tackle the issue of marine plastic pollution by participating in the Alliance to End Plastic Waste (AEPW) and other global alliances.
+The problem of marine plastic waste owes to plastics that have escaped from the process for recycling resources and ended up in marine environments due to inappropriate waste management.
+Stopping waste from flowing into rivers and the sea is of utmost importance, which requires a united effort by companies in the entire plastics value chain.
+We aim to tackle the issue of marine plastic waste by participating in global alliances such as the Alliance to End Plastic Waste (AEPW) and domestic alliances such as the Japan Initiative for Marine Environment (JaIME) and the Japan Clean Ocean Material Alliance (CLOMA).

 Signatories to the AEPW include global companies involved in the plastic value chain, such as chemical and plastic manufacturers, retailers, and waste management companies.
-The Alliance is committed to the goal of investing $1.5 billion over the next five years to help end plastic waste and contribute to a sustainable society by driving progress in four key areas: infrastructure development to manage waste, innovation, education & engagement activities and clean-up activities.
-As of July 2019, the AEPW has 39 corporations actively participating.
+The Alliance is committed to the goal of investing $1.5 billion until 2024 to help end plastic waste and contribute to a sustainable society by driving progress in four key areas: infrastructure development to manage waste, innovation, education & engagement activities and clean-up activities.
+(As of June 2020, the AEPW has 47 corporations actively participating.)